-Sweet and Sour Chicken is the perfect balance between sweet and sour!
+Sweet and Sour Chicken is better than takeout and you can make it at home!
 Crispy chicken in a sweet and sour sauce with pineapple, peppers and onions makes a delicious dish!

 The Sweet and Sour Sauce

-This sweet and sour sauce is so delish!
-It’s part sweet, part sour and full on flavor!
+This sweet and sour sauce is perfection.
+It’s tangy, not too sour and sweet.
 I bet you have everything in your kitchen to make it!

 This sauce is made with ketchup, apple cider vinegar, soy sauce, brown and white sugar, minced garlic, cornstarch (for thickening) and some pineapple juice (from the canned pineapple you add to this dish).
 Just mix it all up and set it aside.